carlosern/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Instrument AWS X-Ray

-I was able to implement Instrument AWS X-Ray by following the support video
+I was able to implement Instrument AWS X-Ray by following the instructional video

 ```jsx
 aws xray create-group \